01-edu/public/subjects/ai/pandas/README.md

 The goal of this exercise is to set up the Python work environment with the required libraries.

-**Note:** For each quest, your first exercice will be to set up the virtual environment with the required libraries.
+**Note:** For each quest, your first exercise will be to set up the virtual environment with the required libraries.

 I recommend to use:

 - the **last stable versions** of Python.
-- the virtual environment you're the most confortable with. `virtualenv` and `conda` are the most used in Data Science.
+- the virtual environment you're the most comfortable with. `virtualenv` and `conda` are the most used in Data Science.
-- one of the most recents versions of the libraries required
+- one of the most recent versions of the libraries required

 1. Create a virtual environment named `ex00`, with a version of Python >= `3.8`, with the following libraries: `pandas`, `numpy` and `jupyter`.